Cars lined up for hours waiting to get their hands on Country Fair Cinnamon rolls

 FRESNO, Calif.
-(KSEE/KGPE) – On Saturday morning, people were lined up for hours waiting to get their hands on some County Fair Cinnamon rolls.
+(KGPE) – On Saturday morning, people were lined up for hours waiting to get their hands on some County Fair Cinnamon rolls.

 Dara Baldwin, Owner of Country Fair Cinnamon Rolls says they decided to host the drive-through event after all their springs show in Fresno and Clovis area were canceled.